4 ‘must have’ attributes of an Event Manager

 2. People Person with great communication skills

 Event managers have to communicate consistently with all types; from suppliers to ground staff, from entertainers to executives, from attendees to police and everybody in between.
 Each have their own unique language and you’ll have to speak it.
 For example, no one will ask you to hop up on to a ladder and rig up the lighting but you’ll certainly have to direct the lighting technician using the appropriate industry jargon.
 As you can imagine, communication of this sort can be crucial to the success of an event and it’s as much about listening as it is about talking.
-If you relish the thought of getting to speak to everyone in your team to make sure they’re doing what they’re supposed to be doing, you can tick that YES box too.
+If you relish the thought of getting to speak to everyone in your team to make sure they’re doing what they’re supposed to be doing, then you can tick that YES box too.

 3. Creative Problem Solver